Plan a Group Tour

 How do I make a reservation?

-Our group reservation form is on our website, www.americanvillage.org, under Make An Online Group Reservation.
+Look for Make An Online Group Reservation under the Public Programs tab.
 Here you will find other information helpful in planning your visit.
 Pre-reservations are required for all groups of 20 or more.
 Priority for reservation will be based on the order in which reservation forms are received, subject to availability.
 We recommend you call before submitting the online reservation form to verify your preferred visit date is available.
-Please call 205-665-3535 extension 1045.
+Please call 205-665-3535 extension 1031.
 Your reservation will be confirmed by email after we receive your reservation request form.